Mich-b/websec-ModernACREST/Readme.md

 All of the applications run over plain HTTP.
 You should be using HTTPS when using these for something other than educational purposes.

+## Improvements

+Some of the improvements I would like to make when I find the time:
+* Single log-out for the SAML-side of things (OIDC's single log-out is configured)
+* Addition of other clients to show various OIDC flows

 ## Acknowledgments

 * [Unicon idptestbed](https://github.com/Unicon/shibboleth-idp-dockerized) - Test suite for the Unicon docker images